0RGANCEST/0RGANCEST/README.md

 Under 14's

-Pro/darkshippers or wtv u call yeah DNI
+Pro/darkshippers or wtv u call urselves, yeah DNI

 Zoophiles/Pedophiles..

 Radqueer + whatever made up identity attracted to fict animals or kids U GUYS ARE GROSS AS FUCK.

-intwec or dni at all if you are in any of these fandoms :Helluva boss,Hazbin hotel,TCOAL, vampire knight or yo support spawnism + cults etc (NO I DO NOT ASSOCIATE WITH SPAWNISM MY NMAE CMES FROM LET HIM GO 'BROKEN SPAWN' if u associate me with it i'll block you.)
+intwec or dni at all if you are in any of these fandoms :Helluva boss,Hazbin hotel,TCOAL, vampire knight or you support spawnism + cults etc (NO I DO NOT ASSOCIATE WITH SPAWNISM MY NMAE CMES FROM LET HIM GO 'BROKEN SPAWN' if u associate me with it i'll block you.)
 Shipping in general unless friends

 Ex-friends + friend groups